dev-arpita/protfolio-page-challenge/instruction.md

 ### Instructions

-- Fix all the spacing issues
-- Remember, all text elements come with spacing on the top and bottom of them by default.
+- Create a class to style the “buttons”
+- Ensure that you include a hover and focus state

+#### Normal state

+- color: #252525
+- background: #99D930

+#### hover/focus

+- color: #fff
+- background: #252525

+### Some tips:

+- Don’t use width or height to create the size
-- You shouldn’t have to create any new selectors
+- You’ll have to change their display property